tsuru/tsuru-deb/README.markdown

 ###Building packages

 In order to build a source package locally, just run ``make <package-name>``.
+You could also use an additional "TAG" env var to use one specific git release.
+If omitted, master branch will be used.
 For instance:

-	% make tsuru
+	% TAG=0.2.12 make tsuru

 Makefile doesn't contain any rule for generating binary packages, just source packages.
 You can build a binary package invoking ``debuild`` directly.